-ABI-conforming systems support archives created by the $cpio(BU_CMD)$ command.
+ABI-conforming systems support archives created by the cpio command.
 These archives are commonly used as a vehicle for collecting ASCII files for storage or transmission.

-For more information about these archives see the cpio(BU_CMD) manual page in the System V Interface Definition, Fourth Edition.
+For more information about these archives see the cpio manual page in theXX/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition (see the Conformance Rule in chapter 1).
 The format of the archives the command creates is included in the IEEE POSIX P1003.1 specification.
-Also supported are archives in the ASC/CRC format, created using the cpio(BU_CMD) command with the "-H crc" option.
+Also supported are archives in the ASC/CRC format, created using the cpio command with the "-H crc" option.E